Elflanded/Advent-of-Code-2020/README.md

    • Intellj

-  First, clone this repository onto your IDE, then choose a prgoramming language that you will use for AoC, they're labeled as the file names.
+  First, clone this repository onto your IDE, then choose a programming language that you will use for AoC, they're labeled as the file names.
    Let's say that you're wanting to use python for AoC, then you will open a command prompt/terminal, and then type `python python/day1/puzzle.py`.
 Once you type     that, the answer for **Day 1** would return.